jo/sync-tank/migrations.md

 In short, introducing format-requirements on schemaless databases opens up a space between purely implicit schemas and explicit ones, providing greater flexibility when it comes to specifying and changing schema definitions.

 Flexibility of the (implicit) data schema becomes important once the application starts to change.
 Let's revisit the example from above: our todo-app is suddenly required to deal not just with a done-state that can be true of false, but is supposed to display one of many progress-states.
-If we decide to completely remove the done-state and replace it with a progress-state, we will have to change all the existing todos when we deploy the new version of our application.
+If we decide to completely remove the done-state and replace it with a progress-state, we will have to transform existing todos so that the new version of our application can handle them.
 Changing existing data to adhere to new requirements is called a **data migration**.

 In the current example, we are not *forced* to migrate existing data.
 It would be possible to get around a migration if we kept the done-state, introduced a new progress-state, and gave our application the ability to deal with both versions of todo-documents.
 Of course, this strategy has its own problems, as we will discuss in greater detail below.
 For now, we would just like to settle on an account of what data migrations are: they are changes to the structure and format of existing data to meet new requirements.